MayaViljoen/LateralizationProject/README.md

 * **Participant instruction:**  Position of the head held constant, fixated on small patch
 * Fixation cross in centre
 * Translucent hemispheric dome, 1 m in diameter
-* **Conditions:** Distance between right eye and any point on the hemisphere 50cm (left eye occluded with special mask)
+* **Conditions:** Distance between right eye and any point on the hemisphere 30cm (left eye occluded with special mask)
-* (Hemispheric screen was diffusely illuminated by an overhead light source who’s intensity, measured at the screen was 20 lux )
+* (Hemispheric screen was diffusely illuminated by an overhead light source who’s intensity, measured at the screen was 20 lux ) - this is ignored for the sake of this project

 **Stimulus :** a square patch of light one square degree in area, flashed on different points of the screen from the rear

+* This project displays a circle stimuli

 **Duration of flash**: 32 MSEC, (the intensity is 0.12 log units brighter than the background & its rise and fall times were shorter than one msec)